awake141327/1ClickTech/README.md

   2. remote ( Remote App )
   3. remote2 ( Remote App )

+The three applications has been created on `create-next-app` with `@module-federation/nextjs-mf` as a dependency.

  - The Host App - It receives all of the exposed components from the 2 remote apps.
  - Remote App 1 - The first remote app exposes two components - i) Navbar & ii) Footer.
  - Remote App 2 - The second remote app exposes two pages - i) Home Page & ii) About Page.